 Most people on low-carb find that once they get used to the diet, the cravings for sugar go away.
 Many even claim not to use any sweeteners at all.
 However, you may find it hard to give up sweets, especially at the beginning.
 I've been researching for natural low-carb sweeteners as well as other healthy alternatives to sugar.
 As always, there are many sweeteners you should avoid.

 I personally avoid using sweeteners regularly and only use them for occasional treats.
 In fact, most of my recipes in KetoDiet, KetoDiet Basic and my new cookbook don't include any sweeteners at all.
 If your target is weight loss, sweeteners may impair your progress, as even so-called "zero-carb" sweeteners may cause cravings.
-If your weight is stalling, avoiding sweeteners or joining my 30-Day Clean Eating Challenge is a good way to break the weight loss plateau.
+If your weight is stalling, avoiding sweeteners may help you break the weight loss plateau.

 Following is an overview of healthy sweeteners you could use provided your net carbs limit allows for it.
 People with very low net carbs limit should avoid using anything other than "zero-carb" sweeteners, like Stevia, Monk fruit sweetener or Erythritol.

 Stevia is an herb, which is commonly known as "sugar leaf".
 The extract from this herb is used as a sweetener and sugar substitute.
 Based on the USDA database, Stevia belongs to a group of non-nutritive sweeteners.
 This means there are no calories, vitamins or any other nutrients.
 The availability of Stevia can vary from country to country.